Miracle of the cruse of oil: Significance of the eight days

-After defeating the Syrian-Greeks in the battlefield, the first of the two miracles celebrated on Hanukkah, the Maccabees returned to Jerusalem and to the Temple.
+According to the Babylonian Talmud, after defeating the Syrian-Greeks in the battlefield, the Maccabees returned to Jerusalem and to the Temple.
 There, they wanted to rededicate the Temple through the resumption of the performance of Temple rituals.
 One of these rituals was the lighting of the Menorah, however the Menorah could only be lit with pure olive oil.
 When the Greeks entered the Temple they had defiled almost all the jugs of oil.

 As the Maccabees searched for pure oil to light the menorah with, they found just one cruse of pure oil which still had the seal of the High Priest, the symbol of pure oil.
 This cruse contained just enough pure oil to keep the menorah lit for one day.
 In order to make pure oil however, individuals making the oil must be in a state of spiritual purity.
 Being soldiers returning from the battlefield, the Maccabees were deemed impure, and therefore could not make pure oil.
 Since the process of ritual purification after touching a corpse lasts seven days, the Maccabees could only produce additional pure oil after eight days: seven days of becoming pure including one day, once pure, to actually make the oil.
 Therefore, the Maccabees would have been unable to light the Menorah for seven days before the completion of new pure oil.
 Miraculously, the one cruse of oil had lasted for all eight days, and by that point new pure oil was ready.

 Rabbi Joseph Karo is known for asking why Hanukkah is celebrated for eight days, if the oil was expected to last one day, so seemingly only the last seven days were miraculous.
 This question became famous and many answers were suggested to it; indeed a book was published in 1962 compiling 100 different proposed answers, with a more recent work, published in 2019, containing 1,000 answers.
 The answers generally fall into three categories: arguing that the oil miracle actually lasted eight days in some way; arguing that the eighth day is celebrated for a reason other than the oil miracle; and arguing that the eight-day length of Hanukkah is unrelated to the oil miracle.